matrix-construct/construct/doc/STYLE.md

 * Use const references even if you're not referring to anything created yet. const references can construct, contain, and refer to an instance of the type with all in one magic.
+This style has no sympathy for erroneously expecting that a const reference is not a local construction; expert C++ developers do not make this error.
+See reasons for using a pointer below.

 * Passing by value indicates some kind of need for object construction in the argument, or that something may be std::move()'ed to and from it.
 Except